AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 * (string) Ethereum contract address of the Universe's Child Universe that has its Final Outcome set to the specified Payout Distribution Hash, as a 20-byte hexadecimal string.
 If no such Child Universe exists, the address "0x0000000000000000000000000000000000000000" will be returned.

-### augur.api.Universe.getCurrentFeeWindow(p, callback)
+### augur.api.Universe.getCurrentDisputeWindow(p, callback)

-Returns the Ethereum contract address of the current running [Fee Window](#fee-window) of a [Universe](#universe).
+Returns the Ethereum contract address of the current running [Dispute Window](#dispute-window) of a [Universe](#universe).
 Every Universe has a Fee Window that runs for a duration of 7 days before immediately starting the next Window.

 #### **Parameters:**